jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 Note that we provided an empty `--recv-addr` for demo purposes since we do not care about the block reward in this instance on regtest.
 This is not recommended for production purposes on mainnet! 🤑

+### Closing bits

+That about wraps it up for this blog post, but before we go, there are a couple more subcommands I'd like to explain.

-For some last closing bits, be aware that there does exist a `bits p2p` command _which is not currently very functional_, which intends eventually implement a native full node for [bits](https://github.com/jtraub91/bits) which would deprecate the support for a configured Bitcoin Core RPC connection.
-Exposing this subcommand is only to show users what is planned for the roadmap.
-Play around or hack on it, but don't expect it to do anything useful at present.
+Though unsupported (nor functionl nor advised 😅), there does exist a `bits p2p` command , which intends to eventually implement a functional native full node for [bits](https://github.com/jtraub91/bits), which would thereby deprecate support for [configuring](#configuring-bits-with-a-local-bitcoin-core-node) a [Bitcoin Core](https://github.com/bitcoin/bitcoin) RPC connection.
+Exposing this subcommand is only to show users what is in the codebase today, and to help to illustrate what is planned for future.
+Play around or hack on it, but don't expect it to do anything too useful at present.

-Finally, the last subcommand I will speak of in this post is the `bits blockchain` command.
-Again, this command is planned to be able to explore and retrieve blockchain data, which will depend on a functioning `bits p2p` full node.
-In the meantime it supports _decoding_ raw blocks, which may be useful for debugging, and also can retrieve the genesis block at the block height of 0, e.g.
+Finally, the last subcommand I will mention is the `bits blockchain` command.
+Again, this command is planned to be able to explore and retrieve blockchain data, and will depend on a functioning `bits p2p` full node.
+In the meantime it supports _decoding_ raw blocks (via `bits blockchain --decode`), which can be useful for debugging.
+Other than that, it currently supports retrieving only the hard-coded genesis block of the Bitcoin blockchain, at the block height of 0, e.g.

 ```bash
 bits blockchain 0